HamidahAbdulGhani/epi25-dublin-data/README.md

   #pls check available storage space in local compute before download data

 #2.
-Download the data from authorized cloud workspaces
+Download the data from authorized Terra cloud workspaces
    #gsutils still worked as Aug 2024 (you can work out an equivalent gcloud storage command)
-   #you can get the project and workspace name in Terra>Data..copy and paste into here
+   #you can get the project and workspace name in Terra workspace>go to Data>copy and paste the ID and bucket name as below

       gsutil -m cp -r "gs://fc-3a833f4b-eb2b<<dummyid>>>37bef7d/Epi25_NINDS_Neale_IRLRCI_Delanty_Cavalleri_McCormack_Epilepsy_GRU-IRB_GSA-MD_Year7" .